-Years ago when you learned to start a fire, chances are you learned to place the tinder and kindling at the bottom and put the logs on top.
+Years ago when you learned to start a fireplace or wood stove fire, chances are you learned to place the tinder and kindling at the bottom and put the logs on top.
 And that method has worked reasonably well over the years, but there is another, better method that turns the conventional way on its head.

 The upside down fire calls for kindling and tinder to be placed on top of the larger logs.
 Rather than burning upwards, the upside down fire burns from the top, burning the wood it needs as it goes down.
 For this reason the upside down fire is sometimes called the self-feeding fire.